Jacob Steinmetz: International career

 Steinmetz played for the Israeli national baseball team in the 2023 World Baseball Classic in Miami, Florida, in March 2023, under manager Ian Kinsler and alongside All Star outfielder Joc Pederson and pitcher Dean Kremer.
 In Israel's third game in the 2023 World Baseball Classic, Steinmetz pitched 1 2/3 innings against the Dominican Republican and struck out Manny Machado, Jeremy Peña, and Gary Sanchez.

 Personal life

-Steinmetz hails from Woodmere, New York and is Orthodox Jewish, keeping the Jewish Sabbath (which runs from sundown on Friday to sundown on Saturday--during which time he will play, but walk to and from the stadium, and not ride in a car, bus, or plane), and eats only kosher food.
+Steinmetz hails from Woodmere, New York and is Orthodox Jewish, keeping the Jewish Sabbath (which runs from sundown on Friday to sundown on Saturday—during which time he will play, but walk to and from the stadium, and not ride in a car, bus, or plane), and eats only kosher food.

+The Diamondbacks and Steinmetz put in a lot of effort in order to accommodate his religion and baseball such as the ordering of kosher food.